 Where the design community meets.

-Los Angeles Designer • alexcampdesign.com Joined about 5 years ago
+Los Angeles Designer • alexcampdesign.com Joined over 5 years ago

 This looked fun so as a designer I'll answer these

 • people who do unsolicited designs/redesigns like starting with incredible photography (shoes, movies, album covers, cars, etc.)

 • either lazy, or don't prioritize it as being important

 • social media is very unhealthy. but you need to leverage it to get ahead

 • although there are plenty of negatives, dribbble/insta are good for the community. inspiration comes from anywhere, but it's impossible to argue it can't come from those 2 sites

 • people have different moral standards. ppl should also do their due diligence (and just use YouTube) before paying $$$

 • is there a line? all I have to say is neomorphism is prob bad ux, and dark mode is good ux